AkashLenka/Chrome-Extension-Productivity-Manager/README.md

 **Main Popup Menu:**<br/>
 <br/>
 It contains the following features:
-  1. **Home Page:** It basically redirects you to the webpage of the extension where you can contact with the creators.
+  1. **Home Page:** It basically redirects you to the webpage of the extension where you can contact the creators.
   2. **ToDo List:** It basically contains your To Do task.
   3. **Work Timer:** It basically contains a timer to control your work hours.
   4. **Blacklist URLs:** It basically contains a list of blacklisted URLs.